Our Verdict

 Our Analysis and Test Results

 The Babish is an 8-inch stamped steel blade made in China.
 It comes with a polymer handle with an etching of Babish's stylized face on the end.
-We measured it at a hefty 8.3 ounces.
+I measured it at a hefty 8.3 ounces.

 Cutting Performance